-Selenium is defined by the DGE as a potentially critical nutrient in the vegan diet.8 I think that selenium is a is nutrient that can be critical for all population groups in principle.
-This is especially because the selenium content of foods is almost impossible for consumers to determine.
-You can roughly go by the country of origin and eat foods that can contain a relatively high amount of selenium.
-With two to three Brazil nuts per day you should - depending on the selenium content - be able to cover a good part of your daily needs.6
+Selenium is defined by the DGE as a potentially critical nutrient in a vegan diet.8 I think that selenium is a nutrient, which can be critical for all population groups.
+This is mainly due to the fact that it is almost impossible for consumers to determine the selenium content of foods.
+You can roughly go by the country of origin and eat foods that may contain relatively high levels of selenium.
+Depending on the selenium content, you should be able to cover a good part of your daily requirement with two to three Brazil nuts a day.6

-If you are eat a plant-based and wholefood diet and want to be on the safe side with your selenium intake, then now comes the point of nutritional supplementation for you.
+If you are eat a plant-based and wholesome diet and want to be on the safe side with your selenium intake, then here comes the point of dietary supplements for you.

-Selenium supplementation can be useful if you are deficient or unsure of your daily selenium requirements.
-Before supplementing, you can take a Examination of your blood and have the selenium serum level determined.
-If it is below 50 µg/l, you are not optimally supplied with selenium.
-Then you can try to replenish your selenium stores with one of the following selenium-containing multi-nutrient preparations.
+Selenium supplementation can be useful if you suffer from a deficiency or are unsure whether you are meeting your daily selenium requirement.
+Before supplementing, you can take a Examination of your blood and have your selenium serum value determined.
+If this is below 50 µg/l, you are not optimally supplied with selenium.
+You can then try to replenish your selenium stores with one of the following selenium-containing multi-nutrient supplements.
 It is best to have your blood tested again after 6-12 months to see how your selenium stores have changed.

 Ensure your selenium supply

-If you want to optimize your selenium supply, it makes sense to take a look at the packaging of your food more often to check where it actually comes from.
+If you want to optimize your selenium supply, it makes sense to take a look at the packaging of your food from time to time to check where it actually comes from.
 Selenium-rich soils can be found in Canada, the USA and Finland.
-In Europe, the soils are - apart from Finland - unfortunately quite low in selenium, so you either have to resort to food from far away or a dietary supplement.
+In Europe - apart from Finland - the soils are unfortunately quite low in selenium, so you will either have to resort to food from far away or a dietary supplement.

-You should also be aware that the selenium content of foods varies greatly and always depends on the soil.
-For animal foods, the selenium content depends strongly on the feed.
-Therefore, there is no really precise information with which you can calculate your selenium intake exactly.
-A rough estimate that will usually put you in a solid range is about 2-3 Brazil nuts per day.
+You should also be aware that the information on the selenium content of foods varies greatly and always depends on the soil.
+In the case of animal foods, the selenium content depends heavily on the feed.
+Therefore, there is no really precise information that you can use to calculate your exact selenium intake.
+A rough estimate, which will usually put you in a solid range, is about 2-3 Brazil nuts per day.

 All the best,

 PS.: You want to know, why i live vegan?
-I'll give you my reasons in the linked article.
-If you want to know even more about a healthy lifestyle, continue your research with the post about Vitamin B12, Intermittent fasting or Salutogenesis away.
+I give you my reasons in the linked article.
+If you would like to know more about a healthy lifestyle, please continue your research with the article on Vitamin B12, Intermittent fasting or Salutogenesis away.

 2 Zentrum der Gesundheit: Selenium deficiency - cause of many complaints, https://www.zentrum-der-gesundheit.de/ernaehrung/mineralstoffe-spurenelemente/weitere-mineralstoffe-spurenelemente/selen, [02.06.2021].